Tahanto Regional High School

-Tahanto Regional Middle/High School is a public middle school and high school located in Boylston, Massachusetts, United States.
+Tahanto Regional Middle/High School is a public middle school and high school located in Boylston, Massachusetts, United States named after George Tahanto.
 In the 2012 rankings of U.S. News & World Report Best High Schools, it ranked as number 45 within Massachusetts.
 The school serves grades 6–12 with a student to teacher ratio of 12.21.

 New construction

 Planning stage

 Based on a feasibility study performed in 2007 by Berlin-Boylston Regional School District, a recommendation for new construction of Tahanto Regional Middle/High School versus renovation was accepted by the Massachusetts School Building Authority (MSBA) as the more cost-effective option.
 It was additionally determined by affirmative town vote to move the 6th grade students from the two district elementary schools to the new building to create a "school within a school" approach.

 Breaking ground

 The groundbreaking ceremony took place in May 2011 for the new two-story, 126,100 square-foot facility.
 The new building is designed to serve 560 students from grades 6 through 12.
 A proposed U-shaped design was planned, with the two wings housing the middle and high schools, and the central core accommodating the auditorium, gymnasium, and cafeteria.